 "Follow the bouncing ball" was a technique of directing singalongs in movie theaters where the lyrics are displayed as onscreen subtitles while a ball bounces along each word or syllable of the lyrics, in sync with the actual beat and rhythm of the song.

 Sort of the karaoke of its time, but intended for a mass audience.
 Musical literacy was a much bigger deal in the early 20th Century.

-, in 1924.
+According to Wikipedia, the bouncing ball was named and invented by Max Fleischer, the founder of Fleischer Studios, in 1924.
 Usually the "ball" is a big red dot, but sometimes it'll be a different color, or some manner of icon appropriate to the setting.
 The ball may also highlight whatever word or syllable it touches, or leave a dotted line as it travels across the words.